fischeversenker/nestjs-test/blog-post.md

 [^7]: [Get Postman](https://www.getpostman.com/)

 # Birds Eye View on HTML Templates
 Since Nest.js is "nothing more" than a framework built on top of other HTTP server frameworks the process of rendering HTML is specific to the underlying server framework that's being used.
 By default Nest.js uses `express` as the server framework.
-This will be a brief overview to show the `express` way of rendering HTML templates.
 If you are already familiar with `express` and its view engines you should be fairly familiar with the setup.

 There are various ways of handling interpolation in HTML.
 For this post we will be using `Handlebars` as it's fairly easy to integrate and well established.
 Luckily there is a `handlebars` wrapper for `express` called `hbs` which we'll be using.
-This is what we will get:
+This is what we will be left with when we are done:

 ![list of students](//images.ctfassets.net/r9k1fy8lu25c/4BuinSN8FSwXWhBgwqNe6C/a3a5c5e284e76e0a96ed378c0e6e92c7/newStudentForm.png)